 5GS predefined 5QI sets shall be used, which are structured strictly according to Guaranteed Bit Rate (GBR) and non-Guaranteed Bit Rate (Non-GBR) and are identified with the QoS Identifier 5QI.
 Within the two categories GBR and Non-GBR, these differ according to latency, packet error rate, its scheduling priority and averaging window.
 The 5QI range between 128 and 254 may be used for operator-specific 5QI values (see list below).

-[1 – 4] value range for guaranteed bit rate QoS flows;
+- [1 – 4] value range for guaranteed bit rate QoS flows;

-65, 66, 67 values for guaranteed bit rate QoS flows (assigned for MC services);
+- 65, 66, 67 values for guaranteed bit rate QoS flows (assigned for MC services);

-[71 – 76] value range for guaranteed bit rate QoS flows;
+- [71 – 76] value range for guaranteed bit rate QoS flows;

-[5 – 9] value range for non-guaranteed bit rate QoS flows;
+- [5 – 9] value range for non-guaranteed bit rate QoS flows;

-69, 70, 79, 80 values for non-guaranteed bit rate QoS flows (69 and 70 assigned for MC services);
+- 69, 70, 79, 80 values for non-guaranteed bit rate QoS flows (69 and 70 assigned for MC services);

-[82 – 85] value range for delay critical guaranteed bit rate QoS flows;
+- [82 – 85] value range for delay critical guaranteed bit rate QoS flows;

-[128 – 254] value range for Operator-specific 5QIs;
+- [128 – 254] value range for Operator-specific 5QIs;

 If available, a PDU session may simultaneously use 3GPP access and wireless non-3GPP access which is asscociated with a Multi-Access PDU.
-The correspoonding rules for the use of MA-PDUs in the MC service system context shall be defined within the 5GC.
+The correspoonding rules for the use of MA-PDUs in the MC system context shall be defined within the 5GC.

 The 5GS PDU session model is also applicable for wireline access starting at the wireline access function according to 3GPP TS 23.501 [X].